spinnaker/spinnaker.github.io/community/gardening/hack-logistics.md

 sidebar:
   nav: community
 ---
 Here's how we'll garden and hack together.
-Following these guidelines keeps you eligible for prizes and charitable donations, and sets us up for for maximum community impact.
+Following these guidelines keeps you eligible for prizes and charitable donations, and sets us up for maximum community impact.

 ### Creating a Team Slack Channel
 _Even if you're starting solo_, create a team channel for your project in [Spinnaker Slack](https://join.spinnaker.io).
 Use the format #gardening-team-<projectString> and use a project string that describes your project and matches your repo name, if applicable.